 Market prices for cryptocurrencies

 For other transactions such as a crypto withdrawal or a trade between two cryptocurrencies, Koinly will use market data from price aggregators like CoinMarketCap, CoinGecko and CryptoCompare.
 For popular currencies all prices come from CMC and for lesser known currencies we fall back to other data aggregators.
+Rates are fetched multiple times an hour via the API provided by these services.

 Koinly can also fetch market rates directly from certain exchanges like Coinbase and Uphold if you are syncing via API.